-Any permitting or regulatory process required by the project would be conducted by the PlumasCounty Fire Safe Council.
+Any permitting or regulatory process required by the project would be conducted by the Plumas County Fire Safe Council.
 The GSAs would support these processes as necessary.

-- 1417 The scope of the project is currently being developed with the goal of initial implementation - being in the Fall of 2022.
-The GSAs will coordinate with the Plumas County Fire Safe Council to develop a monitoring program to be ready to begin collecting data when the project - 1420 implementation is initiated.
+The scope of the project is currently being developed with the goal of initial implementation being in the Fall of 2022.
+The GSAs would coordinate with the Plumas County Fire Safe Council to develop a monitoring program to be ready to begin collecting data when the project implementation is initiated.

-1422 The project will be implemented in coordination with the Plumas County Fire Safe Council's 1423 program.
+The project will be implemented in coordination with the Plumas County Fire Safe Council's program.

-- 1425 Implementation of off-site storage is expected to benefit groundwater levels, groundwater - 1426 storage, and surface water depletion by utilizing stored surface water during dry periods to - supplement groundwater pumping or surface water diversions that may cause seasonal - 1428 depletions.
+Implementation of off-site storage is expected to benefit groundwater levels, groundwater storage, and surface water depletion by utilizing stored surface water during dry periods to supplement groundwater pumping or surface water diversions that may cause seasonal depletions.

-- 1430 The GSAs have the legal authority to install monitoring equipment and work with other - 1431 organizations/ public agencies.
+The GSAs have the legal authority to install monitoring equipment and work with other organizations/ public agencies.

-- 1433 The overall project is currently funded through a grant awarded to the Plumas County Fire Safe - 1434 Council.
-Costs associated with the GSAs portion of the project will be developed during the first - 1435 6 months of 2022 and additional funding will be sought if needed.
+The overall project is currently funded through a grant awarded to the Plumas County Fire Safe Council.
+Costs associated with the GSAs portion of the project will be developed during the first 6 months of 2022 and additional funding will be sought if needed.

-1439 4.3.12 CLIMATE CHANGE IMPACT ASSESSMENT
+4.3.12 Climate Change Impact Assessment

-1440 The GSA acknowledges the importance of assessing the impacts of climate change in all aspects of the GSP and providing adaptability to mitigate such effects efficiently and effectively.
+The GSA acknowledges the importance of assessing the impacts of climate change in all aspects of the GSP and providing adaptability to mitigate such effects efficiently and effectively.
 The significance of these changes has been made ever so clearer during the recent drought in Sierra Valley.

-1444 The GSA has simulated the a 2030 central tendency, a 2070 central tendency, and two 2070 1445 extreme scenarios (i.e., one drier with extreme warming and one wetter with moderate warming) suggested by the DWR to assess climate change impacts on Basin's sustainability.
-This 1446 approach is consistent with several submitted critical basin GSPs.
-These simulations are 1447 1448 discussed in Section 2.2.3 of the GSP as wells as Appendix 2-8.
-These scenarios and their 1449 impacts on groundwater levels and water budget were extensively discussed at GSA Board and its technical committee meetings and were considered in setting sustainable management 1450 1451 criteria and planning the future of the Basin.
-However, the GSA is aware that these scenarios 1452 may not represent the full spectrum of impacts and uncertainty that climate change may impose on the Basin.
-Due to DWR methodology, it is difficult to assess the impacts of climate change 1453 on precipitation patterns, including changes to timing and intensity of precipitation events.
-It is 1454 also important to consider the increasing lengths and severity of droughts and dry years, which 1455 1456 this methodology may not represent due to repeating the historical hydrology.
+The GSA has simulated a 2030 central tendency, a 2070 central tendency, and two 2070 extreme scenarios (i.e., one drier with extreme warming and one wetter with moderate warming) suggested by the DWR to assess climate change impacts on Basin's sustainability.
+This approach is consistent with several submitted critical basin GSPs.
+These simulations are discussed in Section 2.2.3 of the GSP as wells as Appendix 2-7.
+These scenarios and their impacts on groundwater levels and water budget were extensively discussed at GSA Board and its technical committee meetings and were considered in setting sustainable management criteria and planning the future of the Basin.
+However, the GSA is aware that these scenarios may not represent the full spectrum of impacts and uncertainty that climate change may impose on the Basin.
+Due to DWR methodology, it is difficult to assess the impacts of climate change on precipitation patterns, including changes to timing and intensity of precipitation events.
+It is also important to consider the increasing lengths and severity of droughts and dry years, which this methodology may not represent due to repeating the historical hydrology.

-1457 The GSA also acknowledges data gaps and existing uncertainty in its Sierra Valley integrated 1458 hydrological model (SVIHM), as outlined in Appendix 2-8.
-While the model was developed based on the best available science and data and provided a sufficient understanding of Basin 1459 1460 conditions, further improvements are needed to conduct climate change studies and simulate future scenarios.
-GSA has sought to coordinate with local and regional stakeholders in 1461 1462 generating and conducting climate change scenarios to include the largest spectrum of 1463 expected changes possible.
+The GSA also acknowledges data gaps and existing uncertainty in its Sierra Valley integrated hydrological model (SVIHM), as outlined in Appendix 2-7.
+While the model was developed based on the best available science and data and provided a sufficient understanding of Basin conditions, further improvements are needed to conduct climate change studies and simulate future scenarios.
+GSA has sought to coordinate with local and regional stakeholders in generating and conducting climate change scenarios to include the largest spectrum of expected changes possible.
 Surface water availability can have significant impacts on the Basin and need to be incorporated into future scenarios.
-1464

-1465 Conducting such extensive studies needed major enhancements to the SVIHM and significant 1466 cooperation from the GSAs and stakeholders that could not fit within the scope of the GSP

-1467 development.
-Therefore, a PMA is added to outline the path forward for conducting climate 1468 change studies and future scenarios evaluated PMA impacts.
+Conducting such extensive studies needed major enhancements to the SVIHM and significant cooperation from the GSAs and stakeholders that could not fit within the scope of the GSP development.
+Therefore, a PMA is added to outline the path forward for conducting climate change studies and future scenarios evaluating PMA impacts.